roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Back up and restore applications in Kubernetes clusters.md

 5. On the Application Backup page, click **Install**.

-    **Note:** If the velero namespace does not exist, the system automatically creates the namespace when the component is installed.
+    **Note:** If the velero namespace does not exist, the system automatically creates a namespace named velero when it installs the component.
 Do not delete this namespace when you back up applications.

-    If the component is installed, the page in the following figure appears.
+    If the page appears, as shown in the following figure, it indicates that the component is installed.

     ![Application backup component](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/2337284161/p214169.png)

 ## Step 3: Create a backup vault

-When you back up applications in an ACK cluster, backup data is stored in an OSS bucket.
+When you back up applications in an ACK cluster, the backup data is stored in an OSS bucket.
 The following content describes how to access an OSS bucket:

 1. Log on to the [ACK console](https://cs.console.aliyun.com).